pygfx/python-string-shaders/README.md

 Also provides snippets to create an embedded shader string, so you don't have to remember the syntax.

-Note that you need to install syntax highlighting support for the shader languages separately.

-Note that this only provides syntax highlighting, no autocompletion or linting of your shaders.

 ## Example

 ```py